HideakiAtsuyo/BetterGrabber/README.md

 # FIX
 - [x] 25 Stars(Ready) = FIX (actually not working anymore, they took more time that I thought but at least they finally patched it :))
-- [ ] 45 Stars = Post The Builder & Stub, Source Code & Release (It will make the plugin work again and remove Better Discord Securities.)
+- [ ] 45 Stars(Actually Ready To Be Poster) = Post The Builder & Stub, Source Code & Release (It will make the plugin work again and remove Better Discord Securities.)

 [Fake Accounts :(](https://i.imgur.com/nRkriET.png) fake accounts doesn't count.